DEVOPSDEVSECOPSKISHOR/DEVOPS_DOCKER_JENKINS_01/README.md

 After the build process finishes, the script checks the exit code.
 If the exit code is 0, the build is considered successful, and a success message is displayed.
 Otherwise, an error message is displayed, indicating the build has failed along with the corresponding exit code. powershell
-Copy code
-Write-Host "Build process finished with exit code: $($process.ExitCode)"

-if ($process.ExitCode -eq 0) {
+Write-Host "Build process finished with exit code: $($process.ExitCode)" if ($process.ExitCode -eq 0) {
     Write-Host "Build completed successfully."
 } else {
     Write-Host "Build failed with exit code $($process.ExitCode)."
 }

 Retrieving Jenkins Initial Admin Password:

 The script then attempts to retrieve the initial admin password for Jenkins.
 A Start-Sleep cmdlet is used to pause the script for 10 seconds, giving Jenkins enough time to generate the password.
 After the pause, the script runs a docker exec command to access the Jenkins container and read the password from the initialAdminPassword file. powershell
-Copy code

 Write-Host "Attempting to retrieve initial admin password..."

 Start-Sleep -Seconds 10